Goobang National Park: Avifauna

 It is becoming evident that due to clearing of eucalyptus forests that woodland birds are on the decline.
 Birds of significance that have been sighted at Goobang are varied sittella (Daphoenositta chrysoptera) painted honeyeater (Grantiella picta), black-chinned honeyeater (Melithreptus gularis), regent honeyeater (Anthochaera phrygia), scarlet robin (Petroica boodang), flame robin (Petrocia phoenice), hooded robin (Melanodryas cucullata), Gilbert's whistler (Pachycephala inornata), diamond firetail (Emblema guttata) grey-crowned babbler (Pomatostomus temporalis), speckled warbler (Chthonicola saggitatus), brown treecreeper (Climacteris picumnus), glossy black cockatoo (Calyptorhynchus lathami), superb parrot (Polytellis swainsonii), little lorikeet (Glossopsitta pusilla), turquoise parrot (Neophema pulchella), spotted harrier (Circus assimilis), barking owl (Ninox connivens), black falcon (Falco subniger), and little eagle (Heiraaetus morphnoides).

 Environmental threats

 Feral animals

 Feral animals pose a huge threat to native species due to predation, disease and competition.
 Feral cats for example have been responsible for reduced numbers and extinction of small mammals and birds.)
 Rabbits pose a threat to the survival of tree seedlings competition with native herbivores.

 Environmental weeds

 Weeds such as blackberry are significant as far as causing havoc within the natural environment forming large thickets blocking creeks suppressing native ground covers and providing a hiding spot for feral animals such as rabbits.
 Exotic grasses, pastures and weeds have replaced native undergrowth in most of the scattered white box communities.

 Agriculture practices

-Grazing in and around remnant woodlands.
-Clearing of native vegetation that might act as connective corridors between the park and any other patchy native landscapes.
+Grazing in and around remnant vegetation is a general threat to Australia's woodlands, suppressing natural regeneration Clearing of native vegetation that might act as connective corridors between the park and nearby woodland fragments is a threat to Goobang identified in the NP Plan of Management.